vichawans/group_python/README.md

 ## Plans
-- Alex has shared his R code base for evaluating UKESM1.
-It would be extremely helpful to see if the code could be reused for evaluating UKESM1.3 and UKESM2 down the line.
+- Alex has shared his [R code base for evaluating UKESM1](https://github.com/Centre-for-Atmospheric-Science-Cam-Chem/ukesm1-eval-R).
+It would be extremely helpful to see if we could reuse the codes for evaluating UKESM1.3 and UKESM2 down the line.
-    - Print will create a new github repo for that code and share with the group to start.

 ## Other useful resources

+- A lot more useful and group-specific information in the group wiki.
+- UKCA training

 ## Change log